 Virtual Private Server (VPS) hosting is an upgraded shared hosting option.
 Although you share the same server as other websites, you get a fixed space allotted just for your website.
 This space is virtually-partitioned off, so you are given a fixed amount of resources solely for your website's use.

 Even though you get dedicated resources, your costs are low because you share the same server with others.
 Your website will also not be affected by other websites’ differing needs.
 However, you will need to be somewhat tech-savvy to operate VPS hosting.
+On the other hand, you can always get a Windows VPS hosting and benefit from Windows OS and interface.
+It's super user-friendly, as many users are already familiar with the interface and the operating system due to its popularity, with a vast majority of personal computers running on Windows.

 As the name suggests, dedicated hosting is when you get the whole server to yourself.
 Your website enjoys many resources, and you have complete control over the server.
 However, this is costly.